Measurements of the groomed and ungroomed jet angularities in pp collisions at $\sqrt{s} = 5.02$ TeV: Introduction

 These measurements serve as a baseline for future measurements of the jet angularities in heavy-ion collisions, in which a deconfined state of strongly-interacting matter is produced \cite{Jacak:2012dx, LHC1review, Braun-Munzinger:2015hba, TheBigPicture}.
 Measurements of jets and jet substructure in heavy-ion collisions may provide key insight into the physical properties of this deconfined state \cite{ReviewXinNian, ReviewYacine, ReviewMajumder}.
 The jet angularities are sensitive both to medium-induced broadening as well as jet collimation~\cite{Yan:2020zrz, Elayavalli2017, Casalderrey-Solana:2019ubu}; by systematically varying the weight of collinear radiation, one may be able to efficiently discriminate between jet quenching models.
-In \PbPb{} collisions, $\lambda_1$ has been measured for $R=0.2$~\cite{ang2018}, and the ungroomed and groomed jet mass has been measured for $R=0.4$~\cite{Acharya:2017goa, Sirunyan2018}.
-The interpretation of previous measurements is unclear, with strong modification observed for the case when $\alpha=1$ and $R=0.2$, but little to no modification seen for the $R=0.4$ jet mass.
+In \PbPb{} collisions, $\lambda_1$ has been measured for $R=0.2$ by the ALICE Collaboration~\cite{ang2018}, and the ungroomed and groomed jet mass have been measured for $R=0.4$ by the ATLAS, CMS, and ALICE Collaborations~\cite{Acharya:2017goa, Sirunyan2018, ATLAS-CONF-2018-014}.
+The interpretation of previous measurements is unclear, with strong modification being observed in \PbPb{} collisions compared to \pp{} collisions for the case when $\alpha=1$ and $R=0.2$, but little to no modification seen for the $R=0.4$ jet mass.
 Future measurements over a range of $R$ and $\alpha$ offer a compelling opportunity to disentangle the roles of medium-induced broadening, jet collimation, and medium response in jet evolution.
 By measuring small to moderate $R$ jets in \pp{} collisions, which are theoretically challenging and involve significant resummation effects~\cite{Acharya:2019jyg}, the ability of pQCD to describe the small-radius jets that are measured in heavy-ion collisions can be tested.